ELEMENTS OF DESIGN

 All lines have direction - Horizontal, Vertical or Oblique.
 Horizontal suggests calmness, stability and tranquility.
 Vertical gives a feeling of balance, formality and alertness.
 Oblique suggests movement and action

-Direction is about how our eyes move around the artwork.
+our eyes move around the artwork.

-Direction can be horizontal, vertical, curved, sloped or straight.
+horizontal, vertical, curved, sloped or straight.

-Direction can suggest movement by the speed at which it is changed.
+movement by the speed at which it is changed.

-Direction can be balanced to give stability or imbalanced to give tension.
+balanced to give stability or imbalanced to give tension.

-Direction can have an emotional impact.
+Direction can have an emotional

 LINE

-The linear marks made with a pen or brush or the edge created when two shapes meet.
+with a pen or brush or the edge created when two shapes meet.

 Line is a mark made by a moving point.